 I started off with the mantel, which I shared in more detail here.
-The colourful felt ball garland inspired the colours I would use.
+The colourful pastel felt ball garland inspired the colours used.

 I used lots of pretty trees, including some older mercury glass ones that I hadn’t used in years.